top of page

 The Physical Exhibit

 Universities, museums, art centers, galleries and other venues usually have their schedules fully booked well in advance.
 However, there are instances when unexpected openings occur, and in such cases, I am quick to respond with a variety of options for exhibitions.
-I have also successfully displayed my work in unconventional locations such as temporary galleries, warehouses, lobbies, hallways, theaters and other atypical spaces.
+I have also successfully displayed my work in unconventional locations such as temporary galleries, warehouses, lobbies, churches, hallways, theaters and other atypical spaces.
 This exhibit is adaptable and can be adjusted in scale.
 Art for Hope has been showcased in different formats on more than ten occasions.

 Here are a few examples of its various formats: At the University of Wisconsin - Stout, the exhibit occupied around 230 feet of wall space, featuring 14 seven-foot paintings and 10 digital monitors.
 This is about 1700 sq. ft. in a two room museum/gallery space.